 Next comes the shinogi, the ridge line along the length of the blade.
-There’s also the Koshinogi which is the shinogi in the shape of a sharp arc that stretches along the Kissaki (blade point).
+There’s also the Koshinogi which is the shinogi in the shape of a sharp arc that stretches along the Kissaki.

 Yokote is the dividing line that separates the Kissaki (blade point) surface and blade plane.